Operation of emergency generating sets

 © CORRALROSALES 2024

-DISCLAIMER: The previous text has been prepared for informational purposes.
-CorralRosales is not responsible for any loss or damage caused because of having acted or stopped acting based on the information contained in this document.
+NOTA: The previous text has been prepared for informational purposes.
+CorralRosales is not responsible for any loss or damage caused as a result of having acted or stopped acting based on the information contained in this document.
 Any additional determined situation requires the specific opinion and concept of the firm.

 CORRALROSALES